 Do you know what operational costs you are paying for?
 No matter what, always keep track of your business’s utility bills.
 You might find that you are excessively using electricity or water in some of your operations.
 While they are obviously essential to the running of your business – just make sure that it is going only to where it needs.
 Conduct a review of power/water usage and what is causing that demand – you never know what you might find!
 More importantly, you might discover ways to streamline your operations by repairing or replacing inefficient equipment.

 5. Time to Produce

 You can calculate this by combining labour costs with the price of goods.
 Say that you are selling a high-end designer cake for about £500 – if your labour cost target aims to be around 20%, then that should mean that you should pay around £100 on employee manpower to create the cake.
 This cost would primarily manifest itself as staff wages, so if the average wage is £10 per hour, you can assume that it would take 10 hours for one person to create a cake worth £500.
 Of course this can lead to other queries, such as “does this cake really need 10 hours of manpower to create?”, but once you start asking questions that you can readily answer at your disposal, you are well on the way to making big savings in your business!

-Overall, we have demonstrated that there are countless ways of improving on unnecessary costs in your business without sacrificing on quality.
+Overall, we have demonstrated that there are countless ways of improving operational costs in your business without sacrificing on quality.
 Know of any other cost-saving measures that led to success for your business?
-Let us know on social media at Facebook, Twitter or Linkedin!
+Let us know on social media at Facebook, Twitter, Linkedin or Instagram!